Health Library

 • A doctor will look for other birth defects that may also occur.

 • If diagnosed with microtia, the doctor will order a CT scan.
-This will assist the doctor to see the middle and inner parts of the ear.
+This will help the doctor see the middle and inner parts of the ear, and is usually done when the child is a little older.

-• Your baby will also have a hearing test called an Auditory Brainstem Response (ABR) Evaluation.
+• Babies will also have a hearing test called an Auditory Brainstem Response (ABR) Evaluation.

 This boy was treated for microtia at Cincinnati Children’s.
 Photos show before (left) and after ear reconstruction surgery.